wlloyduw/OLD-ContainerProfiler/README.md

 git clone https://github.com/wlloyduw/ContainerProfiler
 ```

-## Preparing the Container Profiler
+## Preparing the Container Profiler - Method 1
 Navigate to /ContainerProfile/profiler_demo/sleep_test

 Open "Dockerfile"
   3a) Make sure the line "ENTRYPOINT ["/entrypoint_test.sh", "6000"]" is commented out.
 It should already be.